-after an uninspiring college class in marketing, our founder’s son said to his dad “Marketing is dumb.” sadly, he wasn’t entirely wrong, at least not how he viewed marketing. from the son’s perspective, marketing is advertising, where you convince people to buy a product or service.
+after an uninspiring college class in marketing, our founder’s son said to his dad “Marketing is dumb.” sadly, he wasn’t entirely wrong, at least not how he viewed marketing. from the son’s perspective, marketing is only advertising, where you convince people to buy a product or service.

-to help his son understand his father’s perspective (and career!), our founder said to his son, “your view of marketing is too narrow and cynical.
+to help his son understand his father’s perspective (and career!), our founder said to his son:

 good companies use marketing to create relationships.